How to write a UX research report and present your findings

 Strategic value

-This section is all about honing in on your 'why'.
+This section is all about honing in on your why.
 Focus on helping your stakeholders understand why your research matters.
 For executives, explain how your research supports strategic business goals.
 For the wider UX team, hone in on how your insights can improve the user interface design.

 Key findings